-When talking about the wild strawberry plant, we mean those blood-red tears which grow on bush slopes, giving an exquisite aroma, never those huge, “potato-sized” fruits with little flavor and less aroma which are sold in the market to fulfill the customer’s appetite for big things, and that have been artificially cultivated with chemical pesticides and herbicides.
+When talking about the wild strawberry plant, we mean those blood-red tears that grow on bush slopes, giving an exquisite aroma, never those huge, “potato-sized” fruits with little flavor and less aroma that are sold in the market to fulfill the customer’s appetite for big things and that have been artificially cultivated with chemical pesticides and herbicides.

 Strawberries have been used as a food for thousands of years.
 However, their medicinal properties were not discovered until the 16th century.
-The great Swedish botanist Linnaeus, who gave name to many vegetal species, said he healed his gout after undergoing a diet regime where the wild strawberry plant was one of the main elements.
+The great Swedish botanist Linnaeus, who named many vegetal species, said he healed his gout after a diet regime where the wild strawberry plant was one of the main elements.

 Wild Strawberry Plant Scientific Facts